Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Concluding remarks

 \section{Concluding remarks}

 We have presented a general sufficient condition on partial commutative monoids that implies the property of unique decomposition, and is applicable to commutative monoids of behaviour incorporating a notion of unobservability.
-We have chosen to illustrate the application of our condition in the context of a very simple process calculus with an operation for pure interleaving as parallel compostion.
-We expect, however, that our condition can also be used to prove unique decomposition results in more complicated settings (e.g., (finite) fragments of $\pi$-calculus).
-We leave it for future work to verify this claim.
+We have illustrated the application of our condition in the context of a very simple process calculus with an operation for pure interleaving as parallel compostion.
+The applicability is, however, not restricted to settings with this particular type of parallel composition.
+In fact, it is to be expected that our condition, similarly as in \cite{LO05}, can also be used to prove unique decomposition results in settings with more complicated notions of parallel composition operator allowing, e.g., synchronisation between components.